top of page

 In two different universes with the same starting point and deterministic features, uncertainty and wild volatility will cause Universe A to vary from Universe B at the next point in both those universes’ future.
 The differences between the universes may be small, but over time chaos theory tells us their differences will grow substantially.
 Those two universes are metaphors for different people and different situations of the same person as found with wild volatility.
 We can track back our current world to identify the past deterministic features that sculpted our current world.
 However, it is the beautiful, uncertain, and contingent current moment inclusive of deterministic features that leads into a future world where we must behave as if it is indeterministic.

 So, the degree to which the world is deterministic or we have free will is the wrong question.
-I propose the correct question is -- How can people behave in the decision moment to make the best decision, given both their priors and their opportunities?
+I propose the correct question is -- How can people make the most of the present decision moment to make the best decision, given both their priors and their opportunities?
 In this case, we do not have perfect information and we need to make the best decision we can TODAY.
 Then, in the moments that follow, we will need to make varying decisions because wild volatility ensures those future moments include uncertainty.
 Part of this is recognition of what Buddhists call "emptiness."
 This is the idea that we are the sum of all those around us.
 Effectively, our existence is only a reflection of the world around us.
 We are an empty, ever-changing vessel crafted by our impermanent environment.

 This Buddhist approach is descriptive of wild volatility.
 That is, we cannot help but be impacted by the wild volatility of the world around us.
 Since all those around us are subject to wild volatility, then we must have a way to respond that makes the most of those fluid and dynamic situations.
 Our choices are our response to wild volatility and ultimately influence others and our own future.